 There’s also an SOS button which will trigger an alert if held down, send you a location update, and record 60 seconds of sound.
 It worked when we tested it, though I could not get the recording to load on my phone.

 Battery life and camera

 The DokiPal has an 800mAh battery, which Doki suggests will get you up to 48 hours of normal use.
-Our DokiPal never made it through a day without running out of power, even when Malcolm was barely using it.
+Our DokiPal never made it through a day without running out of power, even with relatively light use.
+Signal strength is inevitably going to have an impact here.
 The charging cable is standard USB-A at one end and a magnetic cradle at the other which easily fits onto the pins on the back of the DokiPal.
-This is one of the few good elements, as it’s easy enough for young children to connect and much better than a Micro USB port.
+This is one of the highlights, as it’s easy enough for young children to connect and much better than a Micro USB port.

 The 2-megapixel camera is another highlight since most kids smartwatches have a VGA camera.
 The quality is reasonable, though it’s obviously miles behind even a budget phone.
 Malcolm also enjoyed the photo editing, which enabled him to give me small glasses and a silly mustache through stickers.

 “To be honest, I don’t think it’s great.”

 Although these smartwatches are typically described as suitable for 5 to 12 year-olds, I think, at 10 years-old, the DokiPal is already a bit young for him.
 He liked the camera and photo editing and he thought the video call was cool when it worked, but it rarely did.
 He also liked the idea of the voice assistant and fitness tracking, but the voice assistant is very limited and was unable to answer most queries.